While working on an layout in InDesign, you can:

 Use this method when:

-- You want to close the layout without saving any changes that you have made
+- You want to close the layout without saving any changes that you have made.

 To perform this action, do the following:

-- Choose File > Close.
+- From the menu, choose File > Close.

 One of the following actions occur: